cghoffmann/mjoindices/README.md

 Installation
 ------------
-mjoindices in available in the [Python Package Index (PyPI)](https://pypi.org/).
+mjoindices is available in the [Python Package Index (PyPI)](https://pypi.org/project/mjoindices/).
 It can be installed using, e.g., pip.

     pip3 install mjoindices

-It can also be installed from the source, which is available on [GitHub](https://github.com/cghoffmann/mjoindices).
+It can also be installed from the source, which is available on [Zenodo](http://dx.doi.org/10.5281/zenodo.3613752) and [GitHub](https://github.com/cghoffmann/mjoindices).
 Download the source, move into the directory containing the file setup.py and run

     python3 setup.py install

 API documentation
 -----------------
-The API documentation is found on [GitHub Pages](https://cghoffmann.github.io/mjoindices/index.html) and in the docs folder of the [source](https://github.com/cghoffmann/mjoindices/tree/master/docs).
+The API documentation is found on [GitHub Pages](https://cghoffmann.github.io/mjoindices/index.html) and also in the docs folder of the [source](https://github.com/cghoffmann/mjoindices/tree/master/docs).

 Getting started / examples